iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Projected Proximal Gradient, Interpretations.md

 x^{(t + 1)} = \text{prox}_{h, \gamma}(x^{(t)} - \gamma\nabla f(x)),
 $$

-and we want to show that it's equivalent to an euler methods that is based on operator splitting.
+and we want to show that it's equivalent to an Euler methods that is based on operator splitting.
 To do that let's consider the gradient dynamics:

 $$
 \begin{aligned}